mxlvintam/Knime-Tableau-Fundamentals/README.md

 8. Add the "Tag Cloud (Javascript)" node to create the word cloud.

 # Dashboarding & Storytelling
 1. With the exported XLSX file from KNIME, import the dataset into Tableau.
-Import the relevant transactions.
+Import the relevant transactions (dataset was provided during the course).
 2. Create a dashboard by putting together multiple charts that are related.
 Make sure it is well-structured with user interactivity, and appropriate colours to allow for easy interpretation.
 3. Lastly, propose solutions to address identified issues with visuals to support recommendations.